KDot227/BATCH-BUILDER/README.md

 ## How to use

 Step 1.)
-    Download python and add it to path
+    Download python and add it to path NOTE THERE IS ALSO A COMPILED VERSION IN THE VERSION TAB

 Step 2.)
     Run main.py and it should download any missing modules